lexman29125/5m-data-1.5-sql-advanced/quiz.md

 ### Q1: What is the purpose of the `DESCRIBE` command in SQL?

 - A. To list all the tables in a schema.
 - B. To view the schema of an individual table.
+(ANS)
 - C. To summarize the data in a table.
 - D. To delete a table.